 The Bibliographical Society of Canada (BSC) invites applications for the Emerging Scholar Prize.
 The Prize promotes the work of a researcher who is beginning a career in the fields of book history and bibliography broadly defined, including a study of the creation, production, publication, distribution, transmission, history, and uses of printed books, manuscripts, or electronic texts.
 Preference will be given to topics with a Canadian dimension.
-Deadline for application: December 13, 2019.Continue reading “Call for applications: 2020 Emerging Scholar Prize – call for applications”
+Deadline for application: December 13, 2019.Continue reading “Call for applications: 2020 Emerging Scholar Prize”

-The Bibliographical Society of Canada invites applications for the Marie Tremaine Fellowship.
-Deadline for application: December 14, 2018.Continue reading “2019 Marie Tremaine Fellowship: Call for applications”
+The Bibliographical Society of Canada invites applications for the Marie Tremaine Fellowship and Bernard Amtmann Fellowship.
+Deadline for application: December 13, 2019.Continue reading “2020 BSC fellowships call for applications”

 The latest issue of the Papers of the Bibliographical Society of Canada is now available online: https://jps.library.utoronto.ca/index.php/bsc.